Body Contouring after Bariatric Surgery or Major Weight Loss

 Common body contouring procedures

-- Extended tummy tuck – This procedure resculpts the waist and stomach area to give patients a more natural-looking, youthful appearance by removing loose, overhanging skin and tightening abdominal muscles.
-It also improves muscle laxity at the flank and hip region.
+- Extended tummy tuck – This procedure reshapes the waist and abdomen to give patients a flatter stomach and sides by removing excessive skin and tightening the abdominal muscles if needed.

 - Fleur de lis abdominoplasty – An alternative to traditional abdominoplasty, this procedure addresses complex contour deformities in patients who’ve lost a lot of weight and suffer from extreme skin laxity around their midsection.
 To address the problem, this procedure makes horizontal and vertical incisions to ultimately tighten the skin.